bechwebbkonsult/wordpress-template-models/README.md

 }
 ```

-Next register your template model to run when wordpress loads the desired template.
-Template root is theme folder.
+All template models need to be registered to the desired wordpres template.
 ```php
 use Bechwebb\TemplateModels\TemplateModelProvider;